julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 Some call the spirit home.
 Some simply sit with you until the shaking stops.

-Flower essences belong to this quieter lineage of care — one our ancestors understood well.
+Flower essences belong to this quieter lineage of care, which our ancestors understood well.

 If you tend wounds of the body, learn your roots.
 If you tend wounds of the heart, listen to the flowers.